ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 When the ProcessTeepMessage API is invoked, the TAM first does validation as specified in {{validation}}, and drops the message if it is not valid.
+It may also do additional implementation specific actions such as logging the results or attempting to update the TEEP Agent to a version that does not send invalid messages.
 Otherwise, it proceeds as follows.

 If the message includes a token, it can be used to